1

 田儋,狄人也,故齊王田氏之族也。 儋從弟榮,榮弟橫,皆豪桀,宗彊,能得人。 陳涉使周市略地,北至狄,狄城守。 儋陽為縛其奴,從少年之廷,欲謁殺奴。 見狄令,因擊殺令,而召豪吏子弟曰:「諸侯皆反秦自立,齊,古之建國,儋,田氏,當王。」 遂自立為齊王,發兵擊周市。 市軍還去,儋因率兵東略定齊地。

 Tian Dan was from Di and belonged to the Tian royal clan of old Qi.
 His younger cousin Tian Rong and Rong's younger brother Tian Heng were both powerful local heroes who could attract followers.
 When Chen She sent Zhou Shi to seize territory, he reached Di, but Di held its walls.
 Tian Dan pretended he had bound a household slave and, followed by local youths, went to court claiming he wished to execute the slave.
-When he saw the Di magistrate, he struck and killed him, then summoned the sons of local officials and said the feudal lords were all rebelling against Qin and that Qi, an ancient state, should be ruled by a Tian.
+When he saw the magistrate of Di, he killed him, then called the sons of leading officials together and said, "The feudal lords have all risen against Qin and declared themselves.
+Qi is a state of old, and one of the Tian line should be king."
 He then made himself king of Qi and sent troops against Zhou Shi.
 Zhou Shi's army withdrew, and Tian Dan then led troops eastward and stabilized Qi territory.

 6